Sydney harbour bridge

 Sydney Harbour Bridge

-Sydney Harbour Bridge, a revered symbol of Sydney, stands as the world’s largest steel arch bridge, affectionately nicknamed the “coat hanger” by locals.
+Sydney Harbour Bridge, a revered symbol of Sydney, is the world’s largest steel arch bridge, affectionately nicknamed the “coat hanger” by locals.
 As you embark on the Seven Bridges Walk, this iconic structure becomes the initial crossing, marking the beginning of a scenic journey.
 However, beyond traversing its expanse, did you know you can elevate your Sydney experience by undertaking the Sydney Harbour Bridge Climb?
 Offering breathtaking panoramic views of the city and beyond, this climb is an exhilarating opportunity to witness Sydney from a unique vantage point, adding an extra layer of adventure to your exploration of this iconic landmark.

 • Address: Sydney Harbour Bridge, Sydney NSW.